![]() |

 Wilfrid Rodney Cousins (1905 - 1980)

-'L H Cross' - possibly Albert H Cross (1901 - )?
+'L H Cross' - probably Leonard Herbert Cross (1911 - 1975)

 'Curzon' - probably Alfred Curzon (1901 - 1968) from Northwich, or possibly William, Harry or Ernest Curzon, all ICI workers from Winsford.